jackhu-bme/Jack-Hu-2001/README.md

 - 💞️ I’m looking forward to collaborate on computer vision studies and find a research group for persuing my master degree from 2023.
 - 📫 How to reach me.
 Email me at 2368907635@sjtu.edu.cn or 2368907635hyq@gmail.com.

+Since the very ugly code use of Github copilot(FUCK YOU), all my code will NEVER be uploaded to github.com.
+MY open source program will be seen on gitee.com and welcome to https://gitee.com/jackhu-bme.
+This is also more convenient for Chinese students.

 <!---
 Jack-Hu-2001/Jack-Hu-2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.